 Victimizing the People

 If you’re an anti-government voter, then you’re possibly pleased whenever the parties go to war at the highest levels of the leviathan.
 As politicians and bureaucrats bully each other, they have less time and fewer resources to harass the American people.
 Innovative services, like Uber and Airbnb, can pop up.
 Officials are too busy to establish taxpayer-funded progressive programs.
 The public can enjoy life without having a civil servant rain on their parade.
 The federal budget will likely increase, but at least policymakers are more inclined to go after the executive branch, not John Smith from Sturgeon Bay, Wisconsin.
-Teflon Don is the hero taxpayers need right now – he can withstand the pressure.We value your comments!
-Please weigh in on our comment section below.
+Teflon Don is the hero taxpayers need right now – he can withstand the pressure.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com